 California’s Clean Water State Revolving Fund is capitalized through a variety of funding sources, including grants from the United States Environmental Protection Agency and state bond proceeds.

-The approved project guaranteed maximum price is $150 million, with the potential addition of co-generation digestion to generate electricity the project cost is estimated at $175 million.
-The energy that this facility could generate would offset all of the energy needs of the Sterling Natural Resource Center and contribute additional energy for the electrical grid, which is one of the District’s largest costs for operations.
+The approved project guaranteed maximum price is $182.6 million.
+The addition of co-generation digestion technology to the facility could create enough electricity to offset all of the energy needs of the Sterling Natural Resource Center and contribute additional energy for the electrical grid, which is one of the District’s largest costs for operations.

 EVWD is continuously looking for additional funding services for the project, including additional grants and low-interest loans.